 Factors affecting eyewitness testimony

-Here is some good news; compared to the old specification, the new AS and A-level psychology content you’re required to know for factors affecting eyewitness testimony have reduced.
+Here's some good news; compared to the old specification, the new AS and A-level psychology content you’re required to know for factors affecting eyewitness testimony has reduced.

-You now only need to know about how factors such as misleading information and anxiety affect eyewitness testimony.
+You now only need to know about how factors such as misleading information and how anxiety affects eyewitness testimony.

 Loftus and Palmer (1974) conducted various experiments measuring how leading information affected recall and is the primary research study you need to know as part of your revision.

 In their key study, 45 students were shown several films of road traffic incidents and then given a questionnaire to describe the accident and answer a series of questions about their observation.
 One critical question varied between conditions with one group asked how fast the vehicles were going when they “hit” each other while other groups had verbs implying different degree’s of a collision such as “bumped, smashed, contacted, collided”.